Centre Director/Strength Lead – Health Economics and Program Lead – Digital Health

-Steve is an internationally renowned health service innovator, health economist, and researcher and leads the health management discipline at the Queensland University of Technology.
-He is also the Flagship Research & Education Director for the (Australian) Digital Health Cooperative Research Centre and co-Director for the Centre of Healthcare Transformation.
+Steve is an internationally renowned health service innovator, health economist, clinician and researcher and leads the health management discipline at the Queensland University of Technology.
+He is also the Flagship Research & Education Director (Intelligent Decision Support) for the Digital Health Cooperative Research Centre and co-Director for the Centre of Healthcare Transformation.

-He received his PhD in Health Economics from the University of Queensland, and has spent more than a decade working collaboratively in strong multidisciplinary teams that bridge the divide between health service and academic sectors.
-He is currently the Professor of Health Services Research at Queensland University of Technology and also leads the Trauma among Vulnerable People Stream of the Brisbane Diamantina Health Partners NHMRC Advanced Health Research Translation Centre.
+As a health economist and clinician, he received his PhD in Health Economics from The University of Queensland, and has since spent more than a decade working collaboratively in strong multidisciplinary teams that bridge the divide between health service, industry and academic sectors.
+He is the Professor of Health Services Research and leads the Health Management discipline at the Queensland University of Technology.